mgboiler2020/Project_1/README.md

 Pre-load your app with some data, and let the user flip through them quickly (back or front), and use the keyboard flip the card, and to mark whether they got it right or not.
 Track which cards were incorrect, and re-display them until the user gets them right!
 -------------------------------------

 MVP - Each card has a letter.
 There are 6 pairs of cards.
-There are two divs stacked.
-The bottom div displays a letter covered up by the top div  When clicked, the color of top layer div becomes transparent.
-A setTimeout turns the letter back to original color if two clicks do not match a pair.
+There are two divs/cards stacked.
+The bottom div/card displays a letter covered up by the top div.
+When clicked, the color of top layer div becomes transparent.
+A setTimeout turns the top layer opaque if two clicks do not match a pair.
 Successful pairing of two cards remain visible on the screen until all choices are correct.

 Link to Game: